sandialabs/LVTM/Documentation/readme.txt

 Description:
 LabVIEW Task Manager is a debugging tool for use during LabVIEW code development.
-An expandable/collapsible tree diagram displays detailed information on all VIs in memory, belonging to a selected project/target.
+An expandable/collapsible tree diagram displays detailed information (both static and dynamic) on all VIs in memory, belonging to a selected project/target.
 It allows for interacting with single or multiple selected VIs at a time, and includes the following major features:
  * A Look & Feel similar to Windows Task Manager
  * Selection of project/target
  * Lists all VIs in memory, grouped by class/library